 3. Find a host

 The next step is to pick a web host for your blog.
-There’s also a huge variety of hosts you can look at out there — I chose Siteground for my blog.
+There’s also a huge variety of hosts you can look at out there — I chose Siteground for my blog because I have heard many recommendations for it.
 I use Siteground because they have a super sweet deal of $3.95 per month that includes 24/7 support, email accounts, free site transfer, and more!